rcy0228/azure-spring-cloud-training/02-build-a-simple-spring-boot-microservice/README.md

 # Exercise 2 - Build a simple Spring Boot microservice

-In this section, we'll build a simple Spring boot microservice and deploy it to Azure Spring Cloud.
-This will give us a starting point for adding Spring Cloud technologies in later sections.
+In this section, we'll build a simple Spring boot microservice and deploy it to Azure Spring Apps.
+This will give us a starting point for adding Spring Apps technologies in later sections.

 ## Task 1 : Create a simple Spring Boot microservice